TodePond/Habitat/README.md

 # Habitat
 Habitat is a collection of JavaScript helpers that I use in my hobby projects.<br>
-A list of its functions is here: [todepond.gitbook.io/habitat](https://todepond.gitbook.io/habitat/)
+A list of its functions is in the [documentation](documentation/README.md).

 ## How to use it
 You can embed it, like this: